Last updated 7.24.25. (G)

 We predict that between 2025 and 2031, the frequency of many climate change consequences will come close to doubling.

-Between 2025 and 2031, the size of areas affected by climate change consequences will also dramatically increase.
-In many cases, between 2025 and 2031, climate consequences will affect areas coming close to twice the area of what we are seeing in 2024.
+The size of areas affected by climate change consequences is also expected to dramatically increase between 2025 and 2031.
+In many cases, between 2025 and 2031, climate consequences will affect areas that are nearly twice the size of those seen over the past decade.

-Hearing that climate change consequences will, in many cases, double over this very short period from 2025-2031 is disheartening and scary.
-A key reason for this has to do with the Climageddon Feedback Scenario, which describes a scenario where more and more of the climate change tipping points, feedback loops, and nonlinear reactions between the climate system and sub-systems are crossed and triggered, causing a rapid acceleration of climate change consequences.
+Hearing that the consequences of climate change will, in many cases, double over this very short period from 2025 to 2031 is disheartening and scary.
+A key reason for this is the Climageddon Feedback Scenario, which describes a scenario where more and more of the climate change tipping points, feedback loops, and nonlinear reactions between the climate system and its subsystems are crossed and triggered, causing a rapid acceleration of climate change consequences.
 (The Climageddon Feedback Scenario is fully explained with many illustrations on this page.
 Job One wants you to understand the analysis behind statements like from 2025 to 2031, many climate change consequences will double as discussed above.)

-When we are pushed beyond the carbon 425-450 ppm climate change tipping point about 2031 and beyond, many climate change consequences will soon begin to increase exponentially, and we will enter into a second and irreversible phase of runaway global heating!
+When we reach or exceed the 425-450 ppm carbon dioxide climate change tipping point by 2031, many climate change consequences will soon begin to increase exponentially, and we will enter a second and irreversible phase of runaway global warming.

-Irreversible climate change means we will not be able to get the dangerous levels of excess greenhouse gases (like carbon) out of our atmosphere and back down to a normal and human-safe pre-industrial level for hundreds to thousands of years.
-(As of December of 2024, We are currently at the insane atmospheric carbon level of 425 ppm.
+Irreversible climate change means we will not be able to remove the dangerous levels of excess greenhouse gases (such as carbon) from our atmosphere and return it to a normal and human-safe pre-industrial level for hundreds to thousands of years.
+(As of December of 2024, we are currently at the insane atmospheric carbon level of 425 ppm.
 We will soon enter and pass through the irreversible second phase of runaway global heating sometime around late 2027-2031.
 This runaway phase occurs when we enter the carbon 425-450 ppm range.)

 Because we will enter and cross this critical climate threshold, the years 2025-3031 will have much worse climate change consequences.
-Much more of the detailed climate science for additional reasons why our climate change consequences will get so much worse from 2025 to 2031 and why this threshold is so critical to the survival of humanity is fully explained on this page.
+For additional reasons why our climate change consequences will worsen significantly from 2025 to 2031 and why this threshold is critical to humanity's survival, the detailed climate science is fully explained on this page.

-We strongly recommend reading this page because it will help you understand how we cross into irreversible, runaway global heating.
-Irreversible runaway global heating is where the average global temperature keeps rising from 2°C to 3°C to 4°C and eventually far beyond any level much of humanity could survive.
+We strongly recommend reading this page, as it will help you understand how we are entering a state of irreversible, runaway global heating.
+Irreversible runaway global heating occurs when the average global temperature continues to rise from 2°C to 3°C to 4°C and eventually far beyond any level that much of humanity could survive.

-We have provided the following graph to help illustrate how dangerous an exponential increase in climate change consequences is.
-In the graph below, the red line is an example of a gradual linear, steady, and mostly predictable climate change consequence growth trajectory.
-(Linear progression equals 1, 2, 3, 4, 5, 6, 7, 8, etc.) The green line below is an example of a sudden, exponential, and highly unpredictable climate change consequence growth trajectory.
+We have provided the following graph to illustrate the dangers of an exponential increase in climate change consequences.
+In the graph below, the red line represents an example of a gradual, linear, steady, and mostly predictable trajectory of climate change consequences.
+(Linear progression equals 1, 2, 3, 4, 5, 6, 7, 8, etc.) The green line below is an example of a sudden, exponential, and highly unpredictable growth trajectory in climate change consequences.
 (Exponential progression equals 2, 4, 8, 16, 32, 64, 128, 264, etc.)

-An exponential climate change consequence increase corresponds precisely to when we cross the critical atmospheric carbon 425-450 ppm threshold and climate change tipping point.
-Never forget that, at best, we have only until about 2025 and maybe up to 2031 to reduce global fossil fuel use to the survival-critical 2025 target levels, or we will not just lose half of humanity by about mid-century; we will proceed toward near total extinction after mid-century.
-(We are currently at about carbon 425 ppm, as shown in the blue CO2 graph further above.)
+An exponential increase in climate change consequences corresponds to when we cross the critical atmospheric carbon threshold of 425-450 ppm and the climate change tipping point.
+Never forget that, at best, we have only until about 2025 and possibly up to 2031 to reduce global fossil fuel use to the survival-critical 2025 target levels; otherwise, we will not only lose half of humanity by about mid-century, but also proceed toward near-total extinction after mid-century.
+(We are currently at about 425 ppm of carbon, as shown in the blue CO2 graph above.)

 Here are the major climate change consequences to watch from 2026 to 2031, many of which will also be dramatically increasing in frequency, severity, and scale:

 There will be far more work disruptions and production stresses.
-The human capacity to work outside or in building enclosures will decrease significantly as temperatures accelerate and new records are broken.
-Not including dealing with further extreme weather consequences, accelerating climate change will cause more and longer costly business, production, and distribution delays and interruptions.
+The human capacity to work outside or in building enclosures will decrease significantly as temperatures increase and new records are broken.
+Not including the consequences of further extreme weather, accelerating climate change will cause more and longer costly business, production, and distribution delays and interruptions.

-Worldwide, city, zoning, and planning departments and long-range corporate planners will begin amending their building and other codes and their long-term plans to compensate for or adapt to the accelerating severity of climate change-related consequences.
-Cities will have to start expanding their sewer systems because of rain bombs, raising highways from flood-prone areas, building expensive sea walls, and moving key electrical, communication, water purification, and sewage treatment plants from high-risk flood or fire areas.
-They will also have to change their building codes so that homes and buildings can survive the 1,000-year extreme storms and category six hurricanes and tornadoes that will soon be coming regularly.
+Worldwide, city, zoning, and planning departments, as well as long-range corporate planners, will begin amending their building and other codes, as well as their long-term plans, to compensate for or adapt to the accelerating severity of climate change-related consequences.
+Cities will have to start expanding their sewer systems due to rain bombs, raising highways from flood-prone areas, building expensive sea walls, and relocating key electrical, communication, water purification, and sewage treatment plants from high-risk flood or fire areas.
+They will also have to change their building codes so that homes and buildings can withstand the 1,000-year extreme storms and category six hurricanes and tornadoes that will soon become more frequent.

-For every one degree of further global temperature rise, the atmosphere will take up and hold another 7% of water vapor through evaporation.
-This additional water vapor in the atmosphere does not only mean more rain in certain areas, but it also means that rain bombs will also grow more frequent and intense, with 20-30 inches of rain falling within a day or two common in many areas.
+For every one degree of further global temperature rise, the atmosphere will absorb and hold an additional 7% of water vapor through evaporation.
+This extra water vapor in the atmosphere not only means more rain in certain areas, but it also means that rain bombs will grow more frequent and intense, with 20-30 inches of rain falling within a day or two common in many areas.

 Food prices will continue to soar globally because of climate consequences, causing crop yields to drop or some crops to fail.
-Expect to pay a much larger percentage of your total budget to buy the same or lesser amounts of food.
+Expect to pay a much larger percentage of your total budget to buy the same or less food.

 Many more individuals will experience a stronger generalized climate change fear and anxiety.
-They will see undeniable, repeated, and strong patterns of worsening climate disasters, but they still will not understand climate change processes and projections well enough to understand what is really happening.
+They will see undeniable, repeated, and strong patterns of worsening climate disasters.
+However, they will still not understand climate change processes and projections well enough to comprehend what is really happening.
 This ever-increasing generalized anxiety and fear will strongly affect their health and well-being.
-It also will make them very strongly inclined to accept false climate change solutions from individuals who project certainty and safety even though what is being proposed will not work and whose solutions will only surreptitiously protect the status quo of the global fossil fuel cartel profits and its affiliated companies.
+It will also make them very strongly inclined to accept false climate change solutions from individuals who project certainty and safety, even though what is being proposed will not work, and whose solutions will only surreptitiously protect the status quo of the global fossil fuel cartel profits and its affiliated companies.

 More climagees (climate refugees) will also migrate from high-risk climate areas to low-risk areas within large nations.
 In the US and Europe, we estimate that both regions will soon reach 3 million climate migrants per year.
-By the late 2030s, 300 million to 1 billion or more people worldwide will be displaced or migrating because of the many interrelated and accelerating climate change consequences.
+By the late 2030s, 300 million to 1 billion people or more worldwide are expected to be displaced or migrating due to the numerous interrelated and accelerating consequences of climate change.
 (If the Thwaites Doomsday glacier collapses, the migration numbers from coastal areas worldwide will be closer to 1 billion or more.)

 From 2026 to 3031, more nations and politicians will demand stringent and extreme immigration laws and regulations for dealing with illegal immigrants in or trying to enter their nations.
 They will do everything within their power to make it harder for all but a few new immigrants to arrive.
 Radically changing the immigration laws during this period will prepare these nations for the massive climate migrant surge that will begin during this period and rise exponentially after this period.
 Many nations will begin or complete the process of closing their borders entirely due to being overwhelmed by climate change migrants.

 There will be substantial ongoing economic losses.
 (Most nations will spend an ever-increasing percentage of their total gross domestic product (GDP) directly or indirectly paying for the many consequences of the global warming emergency in 2025.
-The cost of living for repair, maintenance, building, or rebuilding in the safer global warming areas will continue to rise significantly.
-By the early 2030s, the US and many other countries will, directly and indirectly, spend about 5%-10% of their total gross domestic product (GDP) on climate change-related consequences and disasters.
+The cost of living for repairs, maintenance, building, or rebuilding in safer areas with reduced global warming risks is expected to continue rising significantly.
+By the early 2030s, the US and many other countries are expected to spend approximately 5%-10% of their total gross domestic product (GDP) on climate change-related consequences and disasters, either directly or indirectly.

 Global stock and commodity markets, which have grossly underestimated the costs and the multitude of business problems associated with the plethora of interrelated climate change consequences, will begin to experience wild market swings and some collapses in the weaker markets.
-Because of new climate-related economic shocks to the markets, the probability of an economic recession or depression on national or global levels becomes significantly higher.
+Due to new climate-related economic shocks affecting the markets, the probability of an economic recession or depression at the national or global level becomes significantly higher.

 People with low incomes will get much poorer because of continuously escalating climate consequences, disasters, and work interruptions.

 Because of the many consequences of climate change listed above and below, which will now rise at faster rates and also affect all categories of food prices, expect food bills to go up every year by at least 4-8 percent more than the previous average food inflation rate average.
-This increase in food prices is due to many more and more severe low crop yields and failed crops, dramatic food distribution cost increases, and food labor production increases as climate change consequences greatly accelerate.
+This increase in food prices is due to increasingly severe and frequent low crop yields and failed crops, as well as dramatic increases in food distribution costs and higher labor costs in food production, all of which are consequences of climate change accelerating.
 This will put more poor families on the streets and put paycheck-to-paycheck middle-class families under high stress.
 We estimate that poor families will spend 16-23% of their total income on food, more than the previous average food inflation rate average.
-Middle-class families will spend less of their total income, but there will still be a significant increase of about 3-5 % percent per year.
-Starvation worldwide will grow dramatically, causing mass migrations and conflicts to accelerate.
+Middle-class families will spend less of their total income, but there will still be a significant increase of about 3-5 % per year.
+Starvation worldwide is expected to grow dramatically, leading to accelerated mass migrations and conflicts.

-Many more homes, businesses, and farms in medium to high-risk climate change areas will become uninsurable due to rising property insurance costs or cancelations due to increasing climate change consequences and risks.
+Many more homes, businesses, and farms in medium- to high-risk climate change areas will become uninsurable due to rising property insurance costs or cancellations resulting from increasing climate change consequences and risks.
 Far more individuals will acknowledge the reality of accelerating climate change consequences and will decide to relocate rather than rebuild after major climate change catastrophes.
-More and more homeowners, businesses, and farm owners will know that if they become uninsurable either because the rates are unsustainable or because their insurance company cancels them, their property values will crash to a fraction of their original value, and they will lose most of their investment in that property.
+More and more homeowners, businesses, and farm owners will realize that if they become uninsurable, either because the rates are unsustainable or their insurance company cancels their policy, their property values will plummet to a fraction of their original value, and they will lose most of their investment in that property.
 Governments worldwide will accelerate their Managed Retreat programs.

 Worldwide litigation against fossil fuel companies for the damages caused by climate change consequences will rise dramatically among individuals, businesses, states, and nations.
 (For more information on these worldwide lawsuits and how you, too, can get restitution for the climate change damages you have experienced, click here to begin to learn what you can do.)

-More climate scientists, climate researchers, climate-informed individuals, and well-informed ultra-wealthy individuals and corporations will be discretely migrating to or buying land in the world's remaining global warming-safe areas.
+More climate scientists, climate researchers, climate-informed individuals, and well-informed ultra-wealthy individuals and corporations will discreetly migrate to or purchase land in the world's remaining areas that are safe from global warming.
 This safer land is only about 5% of the world's available landmass.

 Democracies can only exist and grow with an environmental, food, and resource surplus or sufficiency.
-Because of accelerating climate change-related consequences and the stresses they create, democracies worldwide will become less democratic and continue their move toward more authoritarianism.
+Due to the accelerating consequences of climate change and the stresses they create, democracies worldwide are likely to become less democratic and continue their shift toward more authoritarianism.
 This political change will be facilitated additionally because climate change will destroy valuable food resources.
-With more food destroyed or other unusable or unavailable resources, the world's population will become significantly more competitive, more aggressive, and more polarized.
-More local, regional, and national climate migration and food and water shortages will aggravate regional and national wars and conflicts.
+With more food destroyed or other unusable or unavailable resources, the world's population will become significantly more competitive, aggressive, and polarized.
+More local, regional, and national climate migration, as well as food and water shortages, will exacerbate regional and national wars and conflicts.
 If the nations of the world are not very careful and controlled, these regional and national climate-driven conflicts could also create a real threat of regional, national or international nuclear war.

 The fossil fuel industry will not give up trying to make the world's population believe it is safe when it is not.
 To keep massive profits rolling in from its toxic products, it will continue promoting things like clean hydrogen made from methane from fracking, clean coal, clean gasoline, and who knows, they might even find a way to sell us clean green tar sands.

 The fundamental climate normalcy and relative stability that humanity has come to depend upon for its existence for tens of thousands of years is rapidly disappearing.
-Severe climate instability and unpredictability are the new climate reality.
-New climate research indicates that the human civilization may not be sustainable when climate change produces an average temperature increase of as little as 3°C.
+Severe climate instability and unpredictability are the new reality of climate change.
+New climate research suggests that human civilization may not be sustainable if climate change results in an average temperature increase of as little as 3 degrees Celsius.

-Governments will realize they need to be adequately funded to keep repairing damages from climate catastrophes.
-Due to increasing climate-related disasters and growing delays in getting disaster relief and aid, more governments worldwide will require their citizens to have at least a two-week supply of food, water, and other needed supplies.
+Governments will realize they need to be adequately funded to keep repairing damage from climate catastrophes.
+Due to the increasing frequency of climate-related disasters and growing delays in receiving disaster relief and aid, more governments worldwide will likely require their citizens to have at least a two-week supply of food, water, and other essential supplies.

 Climate change is no longer a problem for our grandchildren as it was 60 years ago.
-It is already a severe problem for generations X, Y, Z, and all new generations.
-Runaway global heating is accelerating so fast that even the baby boomers and other retirees will feel its painful and bitter stings as their lives come to a close.
+It is already a severe problem for generations X, Y, and Z, as well as all new generations.
+Runaway global heating is accelerating so rapidly that even baby boomers and other retirees will feel its painful and bitter effects as their lives come to a close.

-Sadly, we will not likely come close enough to reach the 2025 global fossil fuel reduction targets!
+Unfortunately, we are unlikely to meet the 2025 global fossil fuel reduction targets.
 (We had to reduce ALL fossil fuel burning in developed countries (including China and India) by about 75% by close to 2025 (and considerably and justly less than that in undeveloped countries.
 This near-impossible 75% global fossil fuel reduction exists because our governments wasted 60 years of warnings when these reductions could have been easier and gradual.)

 Even more climate-change-driven extreme weather records will be broken.

-Many more people will suffer and die from 2025-2031 because of climate change-related consequences.
+Many more people will suffer and die from 2025 to 2031 because of climate change-related consequences.
 The number of people worldwide who will die from the direct and indirect effects of the primary and secondary climate change consequences will increase radically to around 250-350 million people.
 (As conditions worsen drastically, climate change-related suicides will also climb steadily in many areas.)

-If the Thwaites Doomsday glacier collapses during this period, the world is looking at a very rapid and completely unmanageable, 2 to 3-foot sea level rise.
-50% of the world's population lives at coastal areas.
-The collapse of the Thwaites glacier will produce the largest human migration in history.
+If the Thwaites Doomsday glacier collapses during this period, the world will experience a rapid and unmanageable rise in sea level, from 2 to 3 feet.
+50% of the world's population lives in coastal areas.
+The collapse of the Thwaites glacier will produce the most significant human migration in history.

 Long-held water rights will begin to be lost to government regulations as sporadic and long-term droughts affect vital areas of nations.
-Despite previous water rights and laws, governments will be forced to provide water for their citizens and other critical uses.
+Despite existing water rights and laws, governments will be compelled to provide water for their citizens and other essential uses.

-Climate change-related crimes will rise significantly during this period.
-Governments will have to create larger police forces, courts, and jails to handle the rising crime as society becomes more unstable due to accelerating climate change loss and damage.
-Increasing numbers of climate change-displaced individuals whose resources have been severely depleted by climate change loss and damage will turn to crime to stay alive.
+Climate change-related crimes are expected to rise significantly during this period.
+Governments will have to create larger police forces, courts, and jails to handle the rising crime as society becomes more unstable due to the accelerating loss and damage caused by climate change.
+Increasing numbers of climate change-displaced individuals, whose resources have been severely depleted by climate change loss and damage, will turn to crime to stay alive.

 Atmospheric rivers that have been hitting the West Coast of the United States during the winter months will significantly increase the amount of water they release wherever they hit land.
 They will no longer be called atmospheric rivers.
-They will begin to be called flood-stage atmospheric rivers.
+They will begin to be referred to as flood-stage atmospheric rivers.

-Because of the ever-increasing climate change consequences occurring around the world, fear and scarcity will increase among the population.
-As fear and scarcity increase in areas with insufficient law and order resources, criminality and violence will follow.
+Due to the ever-increasing consequences of climate change worldwide, fear and scarcity are expected to increase among the population, as they do in areas with insufficient law and order resources.
+Consequently, criminality and violence are likely to follow.

-From 2026-2031, the climate change consequences described on this page will become dramatically worse in severity, frequency, and scale.
-In the US alone, we estimate that the total 6-year cost of climate change consequences will range from 4- 6 trillion dollars or more.
+From 2026 to 2031, the consequences of climate change described on this page are expected to become dramatically worse in terms of severity, frequency, and scale.
+In the US alone, we estimate that the total 6-year cost of climate change consequences will range from $4 to $6 trillion or more.
 Most of these costs will not be planned for or budgeted for by the US government, US businesses, or individual families.
-Worldwide, other than the US, we estimate the total 6 year total for all climate change consequences will cost the world between 60 and 100 trillion dollars.
+Worldwide, except in the US, we estimate that the total 6-year cost of all climate change consequences will cost the world between $60 and $100 trillion.
 Climate change will become the largest financially unmanaged cause of growing national, business, and personal financial losses and deficits.
 The costs of dramatically accelerating climate change consequences will continue to be the hidden and unmanageable source of inflation.

-From 2026 to 2031, some nations and areas will experience considerably more climate change consequence intensification.
-Those nations and areas are Australia, India, China, southern Europe, the southeast and southwest United States, Southeast Asia, and generally many areas between the 35th parallel north and the 35th parallel south.
-There will be some microclimates and areas that will have significantly fewer global warming consequences.
-The safer areas amount to about 5% of the land mass of the planet.
+Between 2026 and 2031, certain nations and regions are expected to experience significantly more severe consequences of climate change.
+Those nations and areas include Australia, India, China, southern Europe, the Southeast and Southwest United States, Southeast Asia, and many places between the 35th parallel north and the 35th parallel south.
+There will be some microclimates and areas that will experience significantly fewer consequences of global warming.
+The safer areas account for approximately 5% of the planet's land mass.

 Warming in the far north and far south will continue to be 2 to 4 times greater than in the upper latitudes.

-There are many other climate change consequences that will be dramatically worsening in frequency, severity, and scale during this period.
+Many other climate change consequences will dramatically worsen in frequency, severity, and scale during this period.
 Click here for the master list of all of the primary and secondary consequences of climate change.

-The Thwaites glacier in Antarctica is a critical global climate tipping point for irreversible sea level rise to watch over the next decadeor so.
-It is often called the Doomsday Glacier.
-When the Thwaites glacier slides into the ocean, we have crossed an extinction accelerating catastrophic climate tipping point.
+The Thwaites Glacier in Antarctica is a critical global climate tipping point for irreversible sea level rise, which will be closely monitored over the next decade or so.
+It is often referred to as the Doomsday Glacier.
+When the Thwaites glacier slides into the ocean, we have crossed a major extinction-accelerating catastrophic climate tipping point.

 When Thwaites breaks off, it is your mega-warning sign that the global sea level will rise to fast to adapt to.
 Pay close attention to any progress updates for the Thwaites collapse.

-Current research says that the Thwaites Glacier will continue melting over the next few decades, steadily increasing sea levels.
+Current research indicates that the Thwaites Glacier will likely continue to melt over the next few decades, resulting in a steady rise in sea levels.
 Still, the Thwaites Glacier's complete collapse is predicted decades from now.
-New cracks in the Thwaites Glacier's eastern ice shelf indicate that the ice shelf could collapse within the next five to ten years.
-This could cause sea levels to rise by several feet, endangering coastal communities worldwide.
+New cracks in the Thwaites Glacier's eastern ice shelf indicate that the ice shelf could collapse within the next five to ten years..
+This could cause sea levels to suddenly rise by several feet, endangering coastal communities worldwide.
 The growth of the cracks seems to be accelerating.

 - The glacier could release an armada of icebergs that are behind it.